What is the difference between a Managed Fund and an ETF?

 Liquidity Risk: There may be insufficient liquidity in the ETF and this may affect your ability to sell your units.

 Currency Risk: Investing in ETFs with an international focus can expose investors to currency risk.

-ANZ Share Investing supports the full range of ETF providers in Australia listed on the ASX.
-You can trade ETFs provided by all four ETF providers, who are specialist providers of these products.
+ANZ Share Investing supports the full range of ETF providers in Australia.
+You can trade ETFs that are listed on the Australian Markets.